YogyaChugh/Webelo/docs/events.md

 ### Concept for shadow DOM

 So, this was actually so confusing for me and that's why I am explaining this all.
-So when any event handler is attached and whenever event is provoked using user interaction , this all happens.<br><br>
+So when any event handler is attached and whenever event is provoked using user interaction or `dispatchEvent()`, this all happens.<br><br>
 First `path` is created starting from the element that had the event started and going to the top of the DOM.
+Then the `composedPath()` method does further processing when called.
 There can be different cases here !<br>
 1) The element is outside a shadow tree, then it just goes from that element to the top which could be Document or window.
 2) The element is inside a shadow tree.
 It also has 4 cases:-
     1) Shadow tree is closed and `composed` in event is true, then the path includes the shadow root to the top.
 The hierarchy inside the shadow tree isn't included.